cm090/gradescope-autograder/README.md

   - Parses student uploads
 - setup.sh
   - Required for upload, no other use
+- results_template
+  - Displays a message to the student if the autograder fails to run
 - lib/
   - Holds `.jar` files to process code
 - src/